 So my music has two processes, the musical part with all that research, the idea of giving the music a peculiar, authentic wave, even if it's machines and sampled have that organic wave until you get to the electronics.
 On the other hand, the letter is giving birth to that search for truth, for the need to give depth to my thoughts, to give it poetry; every day I try to be deeper, but simple when it comes to expressing what I feel.
 Go to the most basic things: to be able to speak of love, of equality, of humanity, of spirituality, of the universe, of nature.
 I'm going for music that has its own speech, which is authentic in itself, but which seeks an extra-sensory language through music, which moves things, I'm aware of the frequencies, of the things that are not they hear but they feel.
 "Kumar Sublevao Beat.
 Photo: Aki (Courtesy of the artist)

-On that side of the connection, Kumar has been throwing in the audios of his answers some beats.
+On that side of the connection, Kumar has been straining in the audios of his answers some beats.
 It seems, as he speaks, that he sinks into that "Afrosideral dimension" that emerges behind his voice.
-"Let's see if you like this" -he says-, and plays some track of Afrikun, the album I have promised not to copy to anyone while it is not published.
-The album on which I listen to several Kumar, and all together sound like woods.
-A wood of more than five hundred years.
+"Let's see if you like this" -he says-, and give play to some topic of Afrikun, the album that I have promised not to copy to anyone while it is not published.
+The album on which I listen to several Kumar, and all together sound like monte.
+A mountain of more than five hundred years.

 -I had recently discovered the whole roll of Ethiopian music from the vinyl compilation Ethiopiques, which was released by a collector and, like many producers, I could not resist.
 There the collaboration with Daniel El Congo began, and then we considered the idea of doing this project that would be like a trip through Africa through music.